-- Protection Profile for Application Software, Version 1.3, March 1, 2019 - Functional Packages for Transport Layer Security (TLS), Version 1.1, February 12, 2019
+- Protection Profile for Application Software, Version 1.4, 7 October 2021 - Functional Packages for Transport Layer Security (TLS), Version 1.1, 1 March 2019

-As a result, any selection, assignment, or refinement operations already performed by that PP on the claimed SFRs are not identified here (i.e., they are not formatted in accordance with the conventions specified in section 1.3 of this ST).
+As a result, any selection, assignment, or refinement operations already performed in these documents on the claimed SFRs are not identified here (i.e., they are not formatted in accordance with the conventions specified in section 1.3 of this ST).
 Formatting conventions are only applied on SFR text that was chosen at the ST author's discretion.